debops/debops/docs/defaults-configuration.rst

 -----------------

 List of databases that should be present or absent on a given MariaDB server.
-Each database is defined as a YAML dict with following keys:
+Each database is defined as a YAML dict with the following keys:

 ``database`` or ``name``
   Name of the database, required.
 Should be composed from alphanumeric